paulMuema/alx-system_engineering-devops/README.md

-The repository contains executable files that carry out manipulation commands such as copying etc.
+The repository contains multiple executable files that carry out manipulation commands such as copying etc.